December, 1963 (Oh, What a Night): Year-end charts

-Other covers
+Other covers and adaptations

 The French singer Claude François also recorded a version of this song called "Cette année-là".
 The song is featured in the French jukebox musical Belles belles belles based on the works of Claude François, as well as in Jersey Boys, in which the song is inserted into the story's timeline in 1963.
+The music was adapted by French rapper Yannick as Ces soirées-là.